dwyl/phx_vite/README.md

 - change the __app_name__ in "Vite.ex" and the folder name in "assets/css/app.css"

-In PROD mode, `Vite` will build and bundle your assets if you structure your assets as shown above.

 ### Static assets

 All your static assets should be organised in the "/assets" folder with the structure: